 There is currently no cure for rheumatic fever but it is possible to make your child feel as comfortable as possible while reducing the risk of serious complications.

 This can be achieved by:

-Anti-inflammatory medications can be used to relieve symptoms of jointpain and swelling (arthritis), and in severe cases, reduce inflammation of the heart.
+Anti-inflammatory medications can be used to relieve symptoms of jointpain and swelling (arthritis) and, in severe cases, reduce inflammation of the heart.

 The use of aspirin is not usually recommended in children under the age of 16 as it carries a very small risk of causing Reye's syndrome, a potentially fatal condition that can cause liver and brain damage.

 However, an exception is usually made in cases of rheumatic fever as most children are only required to take a low-dose aspirin for one to two weeks and it has proved extremely successful in relieving symptoms.
-So most health professionals feel that the benefits of aspirin in the treatment of rheumatic fever far outweigh the risks.
+Most health professionals feel that the benefits of aspirin in the treatment of rheumatic fever far outweigh the risks.

-Prednisolone isusually given in tablet form for a course of two to six weeks.
+Prednisolone is usually given in tablet form for a course of two to six weeks.

 Side effects of prednisolone include headache, dizziness, problems sleeping and weight gain.